infinitered/nsfwjs/README.md

 The magic that powers NSFWJS is the [NSFW detection model](https://github.com/gantman/nsfw_model).
 By default, this node module is pulling from my S3, but I make no guarantees that I'll keep that download link available forever.
 It's best for the longevity of your project that you download and host your own version of [the model files](https://github.com/infinitered/nsfwjs/tree/master/example/nsfw_demo/public/model).
 You can then pass the relative URL to your hosted files in the `load` function.
 If you can come up with a way to bundle the model into the NPM package, I'd love to see a PR to this repo!

-## Run the Example
+## Run the Examples

+### Example 1:
-The demo that powers https://nsfwjs.com/ is available in the example folder.
+The demo that powers https://nsfwjs.com/ is available in the `nsfw_demo` example folder.

 To run the demo, run `yarn prep` which will copy the latest code into the demo.
 After that's done, you can `cd` into the demo folder and run with `yarn start`.

+### Example 2:
+A browserified version using nothing but promises and script tags is available in the `minimal_demo` folder.

+Please do not use the script tags hosted in this demo as a CDN.
+This can and should be hosted in your project along side the model files.

 ## More!